Classic Beef and Bean Chili – Chili Con Carne

 Also Read: Pork & Green Bean Chili, Butternut Squash Vegetarian Chili

-We’re happy to share our family’s favorite chili recipe while also sharing answering some questions that may arise as you’re making the chili.
+We’re happy to share our family’s favourite chili recipe while also sharing answering some questions that may arise as you’re making the chili.
 For example, do you know why you should be heating the pan BEFORE adding oil or why you even need oil at all if you’re using meat that already has fat in it?

-Great questions, right!
 Get answers to these commonly asked questions after the recipe.

 • Why Heat the Pan Before Adding Anything?